Strift/pandascoreTest/readme.md

 #Pandascore technical test Web Application

+The installation and deployment processes below are detailed for Ubuntu 16.04 LTS, but it should be quite similar on any Unix-based OS.

 ##Installation

 ###Requirements

-The installation processed below is detailed for Ubuntu 16.04 LTS, but it should be quite similar on any Unix-based OS.
-The only difference should be the package manager that you use.

 - Install Git.
 - Install Node.js and NPM.